Zork: Legacy

 Zork was listed on several lists of the best video games more than a decade after release.
 In 1992 Computer Gaming World added Zork to its Hall of Fame.
 It was placed on "best games of all time" lists for Computer Gaming World and Next Generation in 1996, and Next Generation listed the entire series as a whole in 1999.
 In 2016 PC Gamer ranked Zork as one of the fifty most important video games ever made for establishing Infocom as a studio and defining an entire generation of adventure games.
 In 2007 Zork was listed among the ten "game canon" video games selected for preservation by the Library of Congress.
 In November 2025, Microsoft, which had acquired Activision, released Zork I, II, and III as open source.

-The grue has been used as a homage to classic, early computer gaming, referenced in games such as NetHack, World of Warcraft, and Alan Wake.
+The grue has been used as an homage to classic, early computer gaming, referenced in games such as NetHack, World of Warcraft, and Alan Wake.
 A reference to grues is also made in title and refrain of Nerdcore rapper MC Frontalot's song "It Is Pitch Dark".
 Writer Bernard Perron, while discussing horror in video games, stated that being hunted by a grue was a "terrifying situation no player had ever experienced before".
 IGN regarded the grue as one of the best video game villains, stating that the dialogue "It is pitch black.
 You are likely to be eaten by a grue" was effective, and how despite some physical characteristics being made clear later, players have their own "utterly personal mental image of what a grue looks like".
 They noted that while it started as a solution to a game problem, it had evolved to become "one of the chief boogiemen in the early history of video games".